theory/justatheory/content/post/postgres/mini-summit-two.md

     compiles to include ship-specific instructions for AVX512, which helps with vector.
 So that's another dimension to consider.

-*   Yurri: Part of the idea behind this forum is to see if we can chart a path forward, maybe not solve everything.
+*   Yurii: Part of the idea behind this forum is to see if we can chart a path forward, maybe not solve everything.
 What can we solve, how can we make something a little better for Postgres at large?